Bromeliad Care: How To Grow Bromeliad Plants

 How Do Bromeliads Grow?

 Bromeliads grow in many places and in many ways.
-There are terrestrial bromeliads which grow in the ground and epiphytic bromeliads which grow on trees or other types of plants.
+There are terrestrial bromeliads, which grow in the ground, and epiphytic bromeliads, which grow on trees or other types of plants.

 You may be surprised to know that pineapples are a type of terrestrial bromeliad, and they have a quite complex root system.

-They grow in a manner that is very similar to other types of plants, in that the roots gather water and nutrients to nourish the growing plants.
+They grow in a manner that is very similar to other types of plants in that the roots gather water and nutrients to nourish the growing plants.

-Epiphytic bromeliads, on the other hand gather nutrients and moisture from the air.
+Epiphytic bromeliads, on the other hand, gather nutrients and moisture from the air.

-Example of these “air plants” include:
+Examples of these “air plants” include:

 The roots of these plants attach to trees, but the plant gains nourishment from the air and rain, not from the host tree.